 A.9.1.
-When a child transfers to another school or college, the DSL should inform the receiving school within five school days that a child protection/ safeguarding file exists.
+When a child or young person transfers to another school or college, the DSL should inform the receiving school within five school days that a child protection/ safeguarding file exists.
 The receiving school should routinely ask the previous school if a child protection/safeguarding file exists, for all transfers.
-The original child protection/ safeguarding file must be passed on either by hand or sent recorded delivery, separate from the child's main school file, within five school days from notification.
-Care must be taken to ensure confidentiality is maintained and thetransfer process is as safe as possible.
+The original child protection/ safeguarding file must be passed on either by hand or sent recorded delivery, separate from the child/young person's main school file, within five school days from notification.

+Care must be taken to ensure confidentiality is maintained and the transfer process is as safe as possible.
 Parents should not be used as couriers for such files.
-Guidance on the Transfer of a Child Protection or Safeguarding File toanother education setting - July 2017
+Guidance on the Transfer of a Child Protection or Safeguarding File to another education setting - July 2017.